Taylor Ferns: Academic Hiatus & USAC Return (2014–2023)

+Indy NXT & Open-Wheel Progression (2024–Present)

+In 2024, Ferns got a corporate sponsor and signed a part-time deal to race for Abel Motorsports in Indy NXT, the main training series for IndyCar.
+She brought her short-track skills to major tracks like World Wide Technology Raceway and Nashville Superspeedway working toward her goal of making it to IndyCar.

 Personal life

-Taylor was born and raised in Shelby Township, Michigan.
-Ferns grew up in a motorsports-oriented family, with her uncles racing late models and stock cars in Michigan during the 1980s and 1990s.
+Ferns was born and raised in Shelby Township, Michigan.
+She grew up in a motorsports-oriented family, with her uncles racing late models and stock cars in Michigan during the 1980s and 1990s.
 Her father introduced her to quarter midget racing when she was six years old.

 Education

-In addition to her racing pursuits, Taylor earned her undergraduate degree in finance and economics from Grand Valley State University.
+In addition to her racing pursuits, Ferns earned her undergraduate degree in finance and economics from Grand Valley State University.
 She holds an MBA (Masters of Business Administration) from Wayne State University and earned her JD (Juris Doctor) from Wayne State University Law School in May 2024.

 Philanthropy

 In 2023, Ferns launched The Safety Bank, a charitable initiative designed to make racing safety gear more accessible.
 In 2024, she announced a partnership with the Shift Up Now Foundation.